 Q: What is the most cost-effective way to heat up a garage?

-A: Mid-sized space heaters are typically the least expensive way to heat up a garage.
+A: A mid-sized space heater is typically the least expensive way to heat up a garage.
 The key is to make sure that you use them for only a few hours a day to keep your utility costs low.

 Q: Where should I place my garage heater?

 A: To ensure safety and efficiency, try placing your garage heater in one of the corners of your garage or 24 inches away from the wall.
 Make sure that you leave enough room around it so that nobody accidentally gets too close to it when walking around in the garage and hurts themselves.
 Also, keep it away from any flammable materials such as gasoline or cleaning products.

 The Woodsmith Review Team’s product reviews and in-depth guides are here to help you choose the best tools and gear to build great-looking projects confidently.
 The content is created by The Woodsmith Review Team.
 Woodsmith’s editorial staff is not involved.
 Woodsmith is reader-supported: When you buy through links on our site, we may earn an affiliate commission.